 The purpose of this supplementary report is to outline how design decisions have been reached through the concept design stage of the project.
-A draft was released prior to public consultation and has been updated after considering public feedback.
+A draft will be released prior to public consultation and updated after considering public feedback.

-The report will report on the public consultation and engagement with stakeholders.
-The report also presents some data, updated from what was provided in the Issues Report published in June 2017.
+The report will also report on engagement with stakeholders and present some data, updated from what was provided in the Issues Report published in June 2017.

 As outlined in the 2017 Design Report, a two-way bike path and dedicated footpath on the harbour side of Evans Bay Parade was chosen as the best option for the whole route.
-This was agreed by the City Council's Strategy and Policy Committee in March 2018.
+This was agreed by the City Council's Strategy and Policy Committee in March 2018.2